It's apple season!

 Instructions

-• Prepare an 8"x8" pan with parchment paper.
+- Prepare an 8"x8" square pan or 8" round pan with parchment paper.
 Spread 1/3 of the batter on the bottom of the pan.
 Then, layer the thinly sliced apples and spread the remainder of the batter on top.

-• Bake for 38-40 minutes until puffy and golden.
+- Bake for 40-42 minutes until puffy and golden.
 Do not overbake.
 Set aside on a cooling rack to cool before slicing.
+If you slice too soon, the apples may fall apart.
 Garnish with powdered sugar.

 Nutrition